 - Teach your kids how to float.
 As soon as your kids are ready, sign them up for swim lessons.

 - If there is a pool where you live, be sure there is a fence around all 4 sides.
-The fence should separate the house and yard from the pool.
+The fence should separate the pool from the house and yard.

 - Watch your kids closely at the pool and beach.
 Follow these tips for safe swimming.

 - Make sure your kids wear a life jacket when boating.
 Use life jackets that are approved by the U.S. Coast Guard.
 Find out how to choose the right life jacket.

 Get more tips to protect your kids from drowning.

 Keep medicine and cleaning products out of your child’s reach.

 - Keep medicines, vitamins, cleaning supplies, and other poisons (like batteries and bug spray) out of reach and out of sight.